Family Planning

 • Immunizations

-Q: What is long-acting reversible contraception?
+What is long-acting reversible contraception?

 Long-acting reversible contraception (LARC) is a highly effective contraceptive option with high rates of patient satisfaction and method continuation.
-To learn more about implementing the Texas Medicaid policy on providing LARC services, see the Texas LARC Toolkit (PDF).
+Some examples of long-acting reversible contraception include an intrauterine device (IUD) and a birth control implant.
+Learn more about LARCs and implementing the Texas Medicaid policy on providing LARC services through the Texas LARC Toolkit (PDF).

-Q: How does a client get contraception through FPP?
+How does a client get contraception through FPP?

 Contraception, except emergency contraception, is provided through a family planning clinic or by prescription at an on-site or local pharmacy.

-Q: How do I make referrals to other providers and programs?
+How do I make referrals to other providers and programs?

-The Texas Health and Human Services Commission (HHSC) prefers referrals to local indigent care services, but 2-1-1 Texas can assist with locating other primary care providers, if needed.
+HHSC prefers referrals to local indigent care services, but 2-1-1 Texas can assist with locating other primary care providers, if needed.

-Q: What happens if a patient is diagnosed with breast or cervical cancer?
+What happens if a patient is diagnosed with breast or cervical cancer?

-Q: Who is eligible for FPP?
+Who is eligible for FPP?

 Note: Services may be provided to individuals with third-party insurance if the confidentiality of the person is a concern or if the person's insurance deductible is 5% or more of their monthly income.

-Q: Do all applicants have to prove income eligibility?
+Do all applicants have to prove income eligibility?

-Q: Are individuals who have been sterilized eligible?
+Are individuals who have been sterilized eligible?

 Yes.

-Q: Can pregnant women enroll?
+Can pregnant women enroll?

-If a woman becomes pregnant while she is covered by FPP, contractors may bill FPP for allowable services provided in clinical prenatal care visits for women during the Medicaid for Pregnant Women and CHIP Perinatal enrollment processes.
+If a woman becomes pregnant while she is covered by the FPP, contractors may bill the FPP for allowable services provided in clinical prenatal care visits for women during the Medicaid for Pregnant Women and CHIP Perinatal enrollment processes.

-Q: When is parental consent needed?
+When is parental consent needed?

-All program services must be provided with consent from the minor's parent, managing conservator, or guardian as authorized by Texas Family Code, Chapter 32, or by federal law or regulations.
+All program services must be provided with consent from the minor's parent, managing conservator or guardian as authorized by Texas Family Code, Chapter 32, or by federal law or regulations.

-Q: How do individuals apply for the program?
+How do individuals apply for the program?

 If eligibility is determined over the phone, the contractor is authorized to sign the form on the applicant's behalf using a digital ID or handwritten signature.

-Q: What name should be used on the application?
+What name should be used on the application?

 The name printed on the applicant's Social Security card or government-issued identification.

-Q: How long does it take for applications to be processed?
+How long does it take for applications to be processed?

 HHSC FPP contracted providers must screen all family planning applicants for eligibility in the following programs that provide family planning services, in this order: